-\end{widetext} where the subscripts $A$ and $B$ label variables referring to, respectively, the parent and the daughter nucleus; the coefficient $f_{AB}$ specifies the fraction of nuclei $A$ decaying to nuclei $B$ (this coefficient provides the idea of how much the $\beta$-decay affects our data; and $f_{AB}=1$, when the contribution from the $\beta$-decay corresponds 100\%); and $\Delta{N}$ is the total photo peak area associated with the decays of the daughter and parent isotopes.
-The effect of the forerunner can be negligible in some limit cases -- for example, in the case where the half-life of the parent nucleus is very long, or in the case where the fraction of its contribution is very small.
+where the subscripts $A$ and $B$ in the variables refer to the parent and daughter nucleus, respectively; the coefficient $f_{AB}$ specifies the fraction of nuclei $A$ decaying to nuclei $B$ (this coefficient gives the information on how much the $\beta$-decay affects our data; and $f_{AB}=1$ when the contribution from the $\beta$-decay corresponds to 100\%); and $\Delta{N}$ is the total photo-peak yield associated with the decays of the daughter and parent isotopes.
+The effect of the forerunner can be negligible in some limit cases, for example, in the case where the half-life of the parent nucleus is very long, or in the case where the fraction of its contribution is very small.
 In the case when parent and daughter isotopes could not be separated experimentally, the calculated cross sections are classified as cumulative ones (C).

-\section{4 Results and Discussion}
+\section{Results and Discussion}

-The mass distribution, as cross sections as a function of mass number $A$, for the fragment produced by 660 MeV protons on uranium and neptunium are shown in Fig. 1.
-In both cases a prominent peak is observed around the symmetric fragment mass, which is indeed composed by fragments from the symmetric fission mode, but also presents a contribution from two asymmetric modes \cite{crisp, Deppman2013}.
+The mass distribution, as cross sections as a function of mass number $A$, for the fragment produced by 660 MeV proton induced reactions on uranium and neptunium targets are shown in Fig. 1 and 2.
+In both distributions a prominent peak is observed around the symmetric fragment mass, which is indeed composed of fragments from the symmetric fission mode.
+The distributions, however, present also a contribution from two asymmetric modes \cite{crisp,Deppman2013}.
 Here we used the code CRISP to interpret these experimental distributions.

-Some analysis on the mass distribution for the p+237Np and p+238U systems have been performed for the mass range 70$< A <$ 150~\cite{Deppman2013}.
-In this work we have added data in the region of intermediate mass fragments corresponding to $30 < A < 70$ and in the region $150<A<200$.
-The measured cross sections for the nuclei in this mass range are listed in Table I, where the quoted errors include contributions from those associated with the statistical significance of experimental results (2-3\%), those in measuring the target thickness (3\%), and those in determining the detector efficiency (10\%).
-Usually, studies on the production of fission fragments do not extends to light nuclei [5] and the inclusion of this region in our analysis can bring up interesting features of the dynamics for fission fragments production.
+Some previous analysis for the mass distributions of the p+$^{237}$Np and p+$^{238}$U systems have been performed for the mass range of 70$< A <$ 150~\cite{Deppman2013}.
+In this work, we have added new data in the region of intermediate mass fragment (IMF) corresponding to $30 < A < 70$ and data in the region of $150<A<200$ from Ref. \cite{Adam}.
+The measured cross sections for the fragments in the mass range of $30 < A < 70$ are listed in Table I, where the quoted errors include contributions from those associated with the statistical significance of experimental results (2-3\%), those in measuring the target thickness (3\%), and those in determining the detector efficiency (10\%).